Seed Your Future by Lowering Your Tax Bill

 Wealthfront does not represent in any manner that the tax consequences described herein will be obtained or that Wealthfront’s tax-loss harvesting strategies, or any of its products and/or services, will result in any particular tax consequence.
 The tax consequences of the tax-loss harvesting strategy and other strategies that Wealthfront may pursue are complex and uncertain and may be challenged by the IRS.

 Tax-loss harvesting is a technique used to lower your taxes while maintaining the expected risk and return profile of your portfolio.
 It harvests previously unrecognized investment losses to offset taxes due on your other gains and income.
 You can reinvest these tax savings to significantly grow the value of your portfolio.

-Wealthfront developed software to make this service, traditionally only available to accounts in excess of $5 million, available to taxable accounts with at least $100k.
+Wealthfront developed software to make this service, traditionally only available to accounts in excess of $5 million, available to all taxable accounts.
 Between 2000 and 2013, our research shows tax-loss harvesting would have increased your after-tax returns by more than 1.55% a year.
-Over the next 20 years that could add more than $76k to your $100k portfolio.
+Over the next 20 years that could add more than $76k to a $100k portfolio.

 Is this legal?

 Yes.
 The IRS allows tax‐loss harvesting, or “tax selling,” and financial advisors to the rich have done it manually for decades.
 For more about IRS allowances for capital gains and capital losses, please see the IRS website or consult your personal tax advisor.